-How To Manifest Your 2024 Goals, According to Your Zodiac Sign
+How To Manifest Your 2024 Goals, According To Your Zodiac Sign

 Gemini

-Expansive and wise, planet Jupiter starts galvanizing your Sun on 25th May.
-The Venus Star Point (the annual conjunction of the Sun and Venus) aligns with your sun on 4th June, too.
+Expansive and wise, planet Jupiter starts galvanising your sun on May 25.
+The Venus Star Point (the annual conjunction of the sun and Venus) aligns with your sun on June 4 too.
 These planetary aspects are enhancing your popularity and you should use your fame for good.
 Manifest peace by promoting helpful ways for people to unite over mutual causes.
 Use your voice to make a difference in the world for the better.
 Share social media posts that get the word out about the matters, organisations, and beliefs that mean the most to you.

 Cancer